View toward Mount Sopris from the Thompson Divide in the autumn.

 In April 2016, the Bureau of Land Management unveiled a “Preliminary Preferred Alternative” that, if finalized, would fully cancel 25 undeveloped, improperly-issued leases in the Thompson Divide area.
 This is in lock step with the 2015 ruling by the Forest Service in their Final Environmental Impact Statement which protects Thompson Divide from oil and gas exploration or development.
 The BLM ruling is huge step, but not the final word as Oil and Gas companies and their supporters will no doubt challenge this ruling.

 The Thompson Divide area is 220,000 acres of backcountry situated in the heart of America’s most heavily recreated National Forest, the White River.
-Described as a “Colorado Crown Jewel” by Governor John Hickenlooper, the Divide is home to hunting units that generate over 20,000 big-game licenses each year; summer range for thriving ranching operations; and one of the densest concentrations of inventoried roadless areas in the West.
+Described as a “Colorado Crown Jewel” by former Governor John Hickenlooper, the Divide is home to hunting units that generate over 20,000 big-game licenses each year; summer range for thriving ranching operations; and one of the densest concentrations of inventoried roadless areas in the West.
 Surrounding communities depend heavily on agriculture and tourism, and independent economic analysis has shown that the Thompson Divide generates 300 jobs and $30 million each year in sustainable economic benefits.
 The designated area includes essential wildlife habitat and important migration corridors.

 In his personal journals, written over a century ago after riding horseback into the Thompson Divide area, President Theodore Roosevelt, our nation’s first conservationist President, described the Thompson Divide area as “a great, wild country… where the mountains crowded together in chain, peak, and tableland; all of the higher ones wrapped in an unrent shroud of snow.”
 And to this day, the rugged, pristine character of the Thompson Divide remains largely intact.
 But these characteristics could change quickly if Houston-based oil and gas companies get their way.